nop16384/erg.TB-EdColorPicker/README.md

 * Adds a CSS colors selector
 * Improved text color entry with a background color correctness indication

+## Install

+* Unpack your omni.ja, replace the files, repack omni.ja
+Or
+Replace your omni.ja directly.

+* For the first thunderbird restart use ```thunderbird -purgecaches``` since parts of thunderbird's UI is cached.

 ## Screenshots

 ### Dialog